-Until later in my career, I never shared my domestic violence – head trauma, traumatic brain injury/chronic traumatic encephalopathy (DV-TBI/CTE) healing journey with anyone.
+Until later in my career, I never shared my domestic violence – head trauma, traumatic brain injury and chronic traumatic encephalopathy (DV-TBI/CTE) healing journey with anyone.
 For most of my life, I chose not to share or talk about it.
 It was ultimately my private healing journey, one that I have been on since my earliest recollection of a violent episode in my family at age four (4).
 I did not want to be labeled.
 I did not want the stigma attached with it.
 I did not want to be told how, when, or what to feel.
 I did not want to be told what to think or what to do.

-These gaps and challenges represent a powerful and personal opportunity to better serve our community and create systemic change to end domestic violence especially as it relates to CTE and TBI.
+These gaps and challenges represent a powerful and personal opportunity to better serve our community and create systemic change to end domestic violence especially as it relates to TBI and CTE.
 After extensive consultation, prayer and soul-searching, I decided to intentionally share specific aspects of my personal domestic violence healing journey to create awareness about what I believe is a silent pandemic of DV-TBI/CTE and other progressive neurodegenerative disorders based on my personal and career experience, emerging data, and my mother’s case.

 The distribution strategy for This Hits Home and the official launch of Pánfila were severally impacted by the COVID-19 Pandemic like most organizations and projects world-wide.
 It also affected DV victims, survivors, and thrivers.
 The United Nations (UN) Women, UN entity dedicated to gender equality and the empowerment of women, launched the Shadow Pandemic public awareness campaign, focusing on the global increase in domestic violence amid the COVID-19 health crisis.
 The COVID Pandemic brought this issue to the forefront as confinement fosters tension and strain created by security, health, and money worries.
 It increased isolation for individuals living in domestic violence, separating them from the people and resources that can help them.
 While DV reporting was on the rise, health systems were stretched to a breaking point.
 It was catastrophic nightmare for DV victims, survivors, and thrivers.
 We have yet to determine the extent of the damage but emerging data shows an increase in calls to DV helplines in many countries since the outbreak of COVID-19.
 Because some countries diverted resources and efforts to immediately respond to COVID-19 relief, domestic violence survivors and victims are facing limited information, resources, and awareness about support services.
 Most recently, one of the devastating consequences of the revocation of Roe v.
 Wade, by the US Supreme Court, is an increase in domestic violence.